 British minister asks for monitoring of Vectura's proposed takeover by Philip Morris -The Times

-July 14 (Reuters) - British Business Minister Kwasi Kwarteng has asked officials to monitor drugmaker Vectura Group PLC's (VEC.L) proposed takeover by U.S. tobacco group Philip Morris International Inc (PM.N), the Times newspaper reported.
+(Reuters) - British Business Minister Kwasi Kwarteng has asked officials to monitor drugmaker Vectura Group PLC's proposed takeover by U.S. tobacco group Philip Morris International Inc, the Times newspaper reported bit.ly/3efO4ag.

 Kwarteng is understood to be working with officials to better understand the plans Philip Morris has for Vectura, according to the report, which did not elaborate on the officials.